nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/InstructorsMaterials/README.md

 However longer sessions are possible and usually that is extending the Student Acitvity section from 30 minutes to 45 minutes.
 However it is solely up to you on a case by case basis how you see fit in running the sessions.
 All the information presented are a guidance and are very designed with flexibility in mind.

 ## Overview
-The main concept for this session is to understand the concept of condition statements using the micro:bit online editor through the class activity worksheet.
+The main concept for this session is to understand the concept of conditional statements using the micro:bit online editor through the class activity worksheet.

 ## Starter Activity
 Depending on the class size, we usually recommend to break the class in to groups of 5 to 7 pupils.
 This provides the opportunity for each pupil to have a chance to understand the key concepts visually within a smaller group environment.
 Multiple [starter activities](StarterActivites) can be chosen depending on your preference, these are used as a guide for inspiration and to help visualise the concepts.